accordproject/cicero-perishable-network/README.md

 To allow the docker container running your Composer transaction processor function to call the cicero-server (running outside Docker) you need to update the script to use the physical IP address of your local machine.

-Open the Script file logic.js and change localhost to your local machine's IP address.
+In the Playground web application open the Script file logic.js and change localhost to your local machine's IP address.
 E.g.

 ```
 var server = 'http://10.68.107.24:6001';